labrador-kennel/async-unit/README.md

 Although AsyncUnit can satisfy the needs of most unit and integration tests it was really designed for a specific type of test which can be challenging to run properly even in synchronous contexts.
 The "canonical" AsyncUnit test example is below and demonstrates the core functionality of the framework.

-> Please note that TestSuite hook and state functionality is currently in progress!

 ```php
 <?php